Tribute

 The lack of resistance?

 The words in all languages?
-Finding your own, so you could understand what was written for the others?
+Finding your own, so you could

 The boxcar?